Community Asset Transfer

 - community enterprises and social enterprises.

 A cross-departmental Steering Group was established to develop the Community Asset Transfer policy framework.
 This was subject to consultation and was approved by the Executive in May 2014.
 Development Trusts NI (DTNI) have been appointed as the Department’s delivery partner for CAT.
-DTNI’s role is to develop capacity and skills within the voluntary and community sector to enable organisations to take advantage of future opportunities.
-It is also working with the Department and other asset holders to advance a number of demonstration projects.
+DTNI’s role is to raise awareness of CAT in the Voluntary & Community Sector and facilitate organisations to access CAT opportunities.
 It is hoped Community Asset Transfer will stimulate social enterprise activity as communities look for sustainable ways to operate these assets.
+Guidance for asset owners on how to deal with Community Asset Transfer requests is available.

 Innovation is wider than Research and Development, including changes to products and processes, introduction of new business models, organisational changes and entering new markets.
 InnovateNI, the NI Executive’s Innovation Strategy, recognises that if innovation is to play its full part in realising the vision of the Economic Strategy, then we need a complete step change in terms of an innovation culture, priority and performance across the public, private and third sectors.